apache/samza/docs/learn/tutorials/versioned/samza-sql.md

 # Running Samza SQL on YARN

 The [hello-samza](https://github.com/apache/samza-hello-samza) project is an example project designed to help you run your first Samza application.
-It has examples of applications using the low level task API, high level API as well as Samza SQL.
+It has examples of applications using the Low Level  Task API, High Level Streams API as well as Samza SQL.

 This tutorial demonstrates a simple Samza application that uses SQL to perform stream processing.